-If you are driving a commercial vehicle, no matter what type, the drivers of these vehicles are subject to a lower blood alcohol concentration than the .08 allowed for drivers of non-commercial vehicles.
+If you own a commercial driver’s license and are driving a commercial vehicle, no matter what type, the drivers of these vehicles are subject to a lower blood alcohol concentration than the .08 allowed for drivers of non-commercial vehicles.
 If you driving a commercial vehicle, a BAC of .04 will warrant a DWI charge.
-If you do get charged, it is important to speak with your Minnesota DWI lawyer as soon as possible.
+If you do get charged, it is important to contact Minnesota DWI Lawyer F. T. Sessoms as soon as possible.

 Commercial Driver Test Refusal

 169A.52 subdivision 7(b) states that a person who is driving a commercial vehicle or who is in physical control of that vehicle and refuses to take an alcohol test will have their commercial license invalidated.
 The officer will clip the upper corner of the card in a way that identifying information is not destroyed.
 Once this is done, the card is returned to the person.
 When you obtain a license you are deemed to have consented to alcohol testing should you be arrested for DWI.
 Taking back that consent through test refusal deems the license void and test refusal does not work in your favor in your DWI case.
 That is why it is best to consult with your Minnesota DWI attorney before saying or consenting to anything.
 It is your right to speak to your attorney immediately or you can submit to the tests and a defense be constructed for you later that works toward having the charges dismissed or reduced.